imifos/digitalforensics-workspace/log2timeline_elastic/README.md

 The reason is that PSORT lets ES decide on the format of the index, which is deduced from the first values submitted.
 This proxy intercepts the creation call and adds a mapping, so the fields are in the right format despite of the values sent by psort.
+Listens on 9201, forwards to 9200.

+    psort command line: psort.py -o elastic --port 9201 --index_name "tralala" tl.plaso

 The problem will be addressed by this issue later-on: https://github.com/log2timeline/plaso/issues/1879